Recycling deals

 To manually move a deal to ready:

-3. Click Mark ready for callback.
+2. Click Mark ready for callback.

 The deal immediately moves to the Ready for callback tab.

-Filtering and Finding Deals
+Filtering and finding deals

 As your recycling list grows, finding specific deals becomes important.

-Filter Options
+Filter options

-The In recycling tab offers several filters:
+The Recycling tab offers several filters:

 Product filter — Show deals involving specific products.
 Useful for product-focused reviews or when a product team wants to see their deals.